-By donating to our Land for Life project today, you can support community-led solutions to help people and wildlife coexist and thrive.
-Right now, the Maasai communities in Kenya and Tanzania, are finding it increasingly tough to cope with the pressures of poverty, habitat loss, climate change and now Covid-19.
-With their landscape changing, and their ecotourism income on hold, they and the wildlife that call this land home need help, fast.
+You can make a difference by donating to the Land for Life project, to support community-led solutions to help people and wildlife coexist and thrive in East Africa.
+Right now, many communities in Kenya and Tanzania, are finding it increasingly tough to cope with the pressures of poverty, habitat loss, climate change and now Covid-19.
+With their landscape changing and their ecotourism income on hold, they and the wildlife that call this land home need help.

 For wildlife to thrive we must protect their habitat.
-For conservation to be successful, local people must have secure livelihoods and be able to benefit from living alongside wildlife.
-Land for Life will work with and support more than 27,000 people in southern Kenya and northern Tanzania.
+For conservation to be successful, it is important for local people to have secure livelihoods.
+The Land for Life project will work with and support more than 27,000 people in southern Kenya and northern Tanzania.

 Land for Life focuses on a vast cross-boundary area of east Africa that has many vital wildlife corridors allowing elephants, lions, leopards, wild dogs, wildebeest and other animals to safely move around and follow traditional migration routes.

 The Maasai people are the guardians of this important wildlife and they urgently need our support.
-Please donate to Land for Life today.
+Please donate to the Land for Life project today.

 The Maasai people have lived successfully alongside wildlife such as elephants and lions for centuries.
 But the land around them is changing – under pressure from privatisation, growing human population, poorly planned development and expanding agriculture.